srikailash/srikailash.github.io/_posts/2020-06-21-Dad-,-you-are-a-multitasker!!.md

 When i asked him what gave him enough confidence that he will acquire customers, he said his focus was on delivering good results for a few customers so they become loyal and return.
 He also says that his low living costs made the move easier.
-He says that he had a friend who is already in business and is willing to outsource to trusted third parties which kept him busy during the initial stages.
+He mentiones he had a friend who is already in business and is willing to outsource to trusted third parties which kept him busy during the initial stages.

 He very passionately says that it's a great feeling to see customers starting with small orders and then growing financially to make big orders.